UrAvgCoder/Springboot-RabbitMQ-Communication/README.md

 I will be constantly updating this repo with more useful information that I might learn and document it using this repo.
 This will definitely help others and also myself once I return back to this field after a few days.

 Planned Features Include:
-1) ~~Implementing Google Protobuf to provider data serliazation~~ Here is implementation of [Protobuf](https://github.com/UrAvgCoder/Springboot-RabbitMQ-Communication/tree/protobuf-included).
+1) ~~Implementing Google Protobuf to provider data serliazation~~ Here is implementation of [Protobuf](https://github.com/UrAvgCoder/Springboot-RabbitMQ-Communication/tree/protobuf-included)
+2) Implement a proper Consumer Microservice separately which communicates via RabbitMQ with Serialized Encrpyed Data